JeanLebrument/NSObject-MethodCallDependingType/README.md

 #### Exemple

-Depending on defines you have to call different methods with a very similar goal.
+Depending on some defines you have to call different methods with a very similar goal.

 ```objectivec
 #define kiOSVersion @"KIOSVersion"